JulianKemmerer/PipelineC/docs/pypeline_guide.md

-The rest of the simulation feature set, beyond the [Simulation](#simulation) basics in Part I: side-effect hooks, console output and simulation control, the native-vs-VHDL cycle-diff debug tool, and Python simulation models for hand-written VHDL.
+The rest of the simulation feature set, beyond the [Simulation](#simulation) basics in Part I: side-effect hooks, console output and simulation control, the native-vs-VHDL debug probes, and Python simulation models for hand-written VHDL.

 ### `@sim_output` — side effects once per cycle